 MySmartBlinds makes this a reality.

 There are two MySmartBlinds products available.
 The first one is for those who still do not have window blinds.
-The blinds cost $130 and can have an inside mount or outside mount.
-You can specify the width and the height and just add the smart automation device for $99. (check this listing for the latest live prices)
+The blinds can have an inside mount or outside mount.
+You can specify the width and the height and just add the smart automation device. (check this listing for the latest live prices).

-To charge the automation device, you can choose between a $45 solar panel or a charging cord priced at $14.
+To charge the automation device, you can choose between a solar panel or a charging cord.

 These shutter blinds are installed in just seconds and will snap into your window frames using friction, adhesives, or compression.
 Each slat is 2.5-inch wide and is made of top quality faux wood.
-All in all, you can get each window fitted for only $229 (link to website).
+All in all, you can get each window fitted.

-If you already have blinds at home, you can just retrofit the MySmartBlinds Automation Kit, which costs only $99 (check this listing for the latest live prices).
-Yes, the Automation Kit can turn your existing blinds into smart ones in just a few minutes for less than $100.
+If you already have blinds at home, you can just retrofit the MySmartBlinds Automation Kit (check this listing for the latest live prices).
+Yes, the Automation Kit can turn your existing blinds into smart ones in just a few minutes.